-Low Carb Light Caramel Sauce: Five Easy Ingredients
+Make Low Carb Caramel Sauce, Five Easy Ingredients

-The secret?
-I combine white and golden monk fruit and add some pure date syrup for a light caramel colour and smooth texture.
-No food colouring or caramel extract is necessary, my friends!
-Also, I add a splash of vinegar; read on to find out why.
+The secret lies in combining white and golden monk fruit with pure date syrup for a light caramel colour and smooth texture, eliminating the need for food colouring or caramel extract.
+Additionally, I add a splash of vinegar, which plays a vital role in the recipe.

 From the start, I attempted to jazz up my caramel sauce with a dash of molasses, but it turns out I’m not a fan of the molasses mojo in my caramel.
 Sure, it gives it that lovely dark caramel hue, but it dominated the overall taste of my caramel sauce.
 However, if you’re cool with molasses, go for it and achieve that classic ‘caramel’ colour.